otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ### Task One

-Create a new repository - <https://classroom.github.com/a/SNd5oi2t>.
-Remember to add the `README.md` and `.gitignore` **(Node)** files.
-Clone the repository.
-Change the directory to the repository and create a new branch called `01-playground`.
-Checkout to the `01-playground` branch and open the repository in **Visual Studio Code**.

-### Task Two

-Create a simple **Express** application using the code examples above.
+In this task, use the code examples above.
 In the `controller/institutions.js` and `controller/departments.js` files, refactor the code to improve the application's maintainability and readability.
 I suggest creating a new file called `base.js`, which contains base functions for reading, creating, updating and deleting resources, then importing those functions and giving them the appropriate arguments.
 Also, look at how you could refactor lines 1 and 2 in the `controller/institutions.js` and `controller/departments.js` files.

 I suggest testing your changes in **Postman** as you go.
 Here is a `POST` request example for the `Institution` and `Department` models: